charlie0129/aniclock/README.md

 ---

->  Note: all the pictures of digits except the colon are taken from gelbooru.com
+>  Note: all the pictures of digits (except the colons) are from gelbooru.com or konachan.com